12 Healthy Ways to Lower Your Blood Sugar

 5. Go for Whole Fruit over Juice

 A glass of orange juice is not the same as eating a whole orange.
 "People generally drink more juice and therefore consume more calories and sugar than they would by just eating fruit," says Wylie-Rosett.
 Plus, you get more fiber from the whole fruit.
 For instance, there's about 4 grams in a large orange, compared to less than 1 gram in 8 ounces of juice.
 A small amount of juice is OK, but it shouldn't be your go-to beverage, she says.
-When you do drink it, make sure you're serving it up in an actual juice glass (which might hold 4 ounces, for example) rather than a big cup.
+When you do drink it, make sure you're serving it up in an actual juice glass (which might hold 4 ounces, for example) rather than a large cup.

 6. Walk After Meals